This post was originally published on this site

 Inflation and poor market performance are the biggest financial news stories of 2022.
 Many investors are now looking for ways to preserve the value of their savings against inflation.
 As a US-based investor, there are three main ways to protect against rising prices: Investing in equity-like securities, investing in I-bonds, or investing in TIPS.
 First, let’s clarify what inflation is.

-Inflation refers to the increase in the of goods and services over time.
+Inflation refers to the increase in the price of goods and services over time.
 The most important measure of inflation in the United States is the Consumer Price Index.
 CPI is a measure of the price changes over time for a group of household goods and services.
 CPI data are released by the Bureau of Labor Statistics monthly.
 There are many factors that can cause it, such as economic growth, government spending, and supply and demand.

 This can have both positive and negative effects on your economy.